 The amount of spending money required for a holiday to Sri Lanka all depends on where you plan to stay and what you intend to do during your stay.
 As a general guide, £20 per person per day should cover food, drink, travel and basic activities.

 If you’re planning to stay in All Inclusive accommodation, £15 per person per day should cover it.
+We have plenty of cheap All Inclusive holidays for you to choose from.
 Of course, if you plan to indulge in private tours such as safaris or hiking, allow for a little extra spending money.

 Tipping in Sri Lanka